sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="viewWhoOwnsRegistrationOrDeviceTokenByToken"></a>
 # **viewWhoOwnsRegistrationOrDeviceTokenByToken**
-> ViewWhoOwnsRegistrationOrDeviceTokenByTokenResponse viewWhoOwnsRegistrationOrDeviceTokenByToken(tokenType, token, apiToken)
+> ViewWhoOwnsRegistrationOrDeviceTokenByTokenResponse viewWhoOwnsRegistrationOrDeviceTokenByToken(apiToken, tokenType, token)

 View who owns a registration or device token